The PhD program requires that students take two comprehensive examinations in their chosen major fields of sociology.

-- Comprehensives will be offered in the following core areas of department specialization, Crime & Socio-Legal Studies; Culture; Gender; Health & Mental Health; Immigration & Ethnicity; Networks & Community; Political Sociology; Stratification, Work & Labour Markets; plus Sociological Theory; Qualitative Methods and Quantitative Methods.
+- Comprehensives will be offered in the following core areas of department specialization, Sociology of Crime and Law; Sociology of Culture; Gender; Health & Mental Health; Immigration, Ethnicity & Race; Political Sociology; Qualitative Methods; Quantitative Methods; Social Networks; Theory; and Work, Stratification & Markets.

 - Core courses will be offered at least every other year in all core areas; yearly in theory and methods.
 It is recommended that students take at least two courses in the area prior to taking the comp exam in that area.

 - Students may request to take a comprehensive exam in the following areas of expertise: Aging & Life Course; Environmental Sociology; Family; Social Policy; and Urban Sociology.
 Students may file a request with the Grad Office to take an exam in one of these areas of expertise at least six months ahead of time; if the Associate Grad chair is able to form a faculty comp committee in that area, s/he will approve the request.